 This is probably the most common reason for a laggy UI on any device.

 When there isn't enough storage space on your device, all sorts of things start happening.
 For example, apps get deleted automatically, and critical data is corrupted.
 And it affects the overall performance of your phone.

 So make sure you have enough storage space on your device.
 If you don't, you should clean up some apps from your phone and free up some space.

 Lack of Memory

 RAM is short for Random Access Memory.
 It is the device's working memory where all your apps, documents, music, videos, photos, etc., are stored.

 If you have multiple apps, uninstall unnecessary apps.
-These apps are eating up the RAM on your tablet.
+These apps are eating up the RAM on your phone.
 The more apps, the more RAM usage.
 So there is no available space in RAM for the operating system.